Aliases for CYP4F11 Gene

 GeneCards Summary for CYP4F11 Gene

 CYP4F11 (Cytochrome P450, Family 4, Subfamily F, Polypeptide 11) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include electron carrier activity and heme binding.
+Among its related pathways are Metabolism and Arachidonic acid metabolism.
+GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP4F12.

 UniProtKB/Swiss-Prot for CYP4F11 Gene